google/uribeacon/README.md

 3. Independent of any particular hardware, user-agent, service or mobile platform.
 4. Openly licensed under Apache 2.0 and as such free of restrictive and proprietary terms.

-In contrast, existing beacon specifications ask users to constantly install new smart phone applications, use a specific cloud service, and/or require restrictive terms of use.

 In short, UriBeacon connects low power beacons to the family of Open Web technologies and is one step towards making the Internet of Things as easy to use as the World Wide Web.